Chartered Surveyor Degree Apprenticeship

 Successful learners will gain a BSc(Hons) in Quantity Surveying and Commercial Management and accreditation from the Royal Institution of Chartered Surveyors (RICS).

-Who is the Quantity Surveyor Degree Apprenticeship for?
+Who is the Chartered Surveyor Degree Apprenticeship for?

-This apprenticeship will strengthen and develop the quantity surveying and commercial skills of your existing talent and help you attract promising new recruits.
+This apprenticeship will strengthen and develop the chartered surveying and commercial skills of your existing talent and help you attract promising new recruits.

 It’s ideal for employees who are keen to further their career by gaining a university degree and professional qualification but wish to remain in the workplace.